 8. Open WordPress

 Now, it is time to log in to WordPress.
-This is your magical hub for all things blogging.
+Click “Start Building” to open your magical hub for all things blogging.

 You'll be brought to your Dashboard.
 If you're thinking, “this doesn't look like a website or a blog!”
 You're right.
 This is the backend.
 This is the area you'll be developing content, modifying the look of your site and improving the overall site experience.
 Think of it as your blog's home.